Those affected by diabetes are required to closely monitor their blood sugar levels — a task that can be both time consuming and inconvenient.

 But, a new innovative biosensing tattoo may just take some of the stress out of coping with the disease without the use of needles or external devices.

-The tattoo ink, created by a team of Ivy League researchers from Harvard and MIT, is biosensing and changes color when there are changes in blood sugar levels.
+The tattoo ink, created by a team of Ivy League researchers from Harvard and MIT, is biosensing and changes colour when there are changes in blood sugar levels.

 If there is too much glucose in the blood, the ink becomes brown.
 If there is too much sodium, the color morphs to a light green (under UV light, at least).
 Purples and pinks indicate a changing pH level.